tn-hyperskill/medium-battleship-solution/README.md

 For this project only [JetBrains' IntelliJ Idea][idea] is currently supported.

 It has a good integration with [JetBrains Academy][jb_academy].
-It can easily run testsuite for the contained Hyperskill project.
+It can easily run test suite for the contained Hyperskill project.

 ### Build tool
 **Note: if you are interested only in the last (6th) task** using <u>**maven**</u>,